1. How much homework should my child have?

 and social studies tests.
 Overall, they should not have more than 30

 minutes of homework during the week.
 This doesn't include their at home reading.

 2. What should my child's Lexile score be in 4th grade?

 At Clear Water, we feel that a child should fall between the 771-900 range.

 Falling in this range puts them at the 4th grade / early fifth grade level.

 Please see my "Links" icon on my home page for more information on finding

 3. What is a Lexile score?

-The Lexile score is numerical score the rates a child's reading level.
-It's
+The Lexile score is a numerical score the rates a child's reading level.
+It's is

-is calculated from a computer program called Scholastic Reading Inventory
+calculated from a computer program called Scholastic Reading Inventory.

 a grade level equivalent reading level.
 In 4th grade, a child takes the SRI